 An early sign of the potential effectiveness of a treatment is a change in brain size.
-To measure changes in brain size, participants will undergo brain MRIs (four scans).
+To measure changes in brain size, participants who are recruited in the first Analysis stage will undergo brain MRIs (four scans).
 Based on these scans, a decision will be made on whether entry of further participants to a treatment should be stopped or continued.
 If a treatment is not showing sufficient promise of benefit, the arm of the trial testing that that treatment will be stopped.
 If a treatment looks promising, it will continue into the next phase for further testing.
 Participants who are on a treatment arm that is stopped will have a final visit and will be offered the opportunity to be re-randomised into a different arm, after a wash-out period.